kcgr0690/Cipher/README.md

 What I struggled with:
 As mentioned before, I struggled a bit with the dictionary, but I am pleased to say that python sytax is much more forgiving than Java for the most part.
 I learned how to use dictionaries, define functions, and call functions in python.

+(Note, I created the github repo an hour after I created the code so hackatime marked about an hour of this coding time as unknown)